DeadlyBossMods/DeadlyBossMods.github.io/README.md

 ```

 ## Deploying
 Travis CI will automatically deploy when new commits are pushed to the `source` branch, so you should not need to deploy from your local computer.
-However, if you need to deploy locally, the `rake deploy` command is available.
+However, if you need to deploy locally, the `bundle exec rake deploy` command is available.